ghendrickx/EMMA/config/README.md

 Any custom configuration file must comply with the key-words as in the built-in configuration files, and only the values should be modified.

-**Note** that the configuration-file is expected in the same folder as from which the code is executed.
-Therefore, also provide the working directory of the configuration-file(s) using the optional argument `wd_config`.
-Keep in mind that in case multiple custom configuration files are used, they must be placed in the same working directory (i.e., `wd_config`):
+**Note** that the configuration-file is, by default, considered in the same folder as from which the code is executed (i.e., `os.getcwd()`).
+Therefore, provide the working directory of the configuration-file(s) using the optional argument `wd_config` if this is not the case:
 ```python
 from src.processing import map_ecotopes